South Africa’s Gold Market 2025: Prices, Top Dealers & Trends

 - Exchange rate volatility influences gold market speculation.

-2 Inflation & Interest Rates in South Africa
+Inflation & Interest Rates in South Africa:

-Gold is often seen as a hedge against inflation.
-When inflation rises, gold demand increases as investors seek safe-haven assets.
 The South African Reserve Bank’s (SARB) monetary policies and interest rate decisions also impact gold investment trends.
 South Africa’s Gold Market

 Impact: